DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 JMRI (Programming Decoders)
 ---------------------------

-|JMRI| is a PC based app that runs on Windows, Apple OSX, and Linux (including Raspberry Pi's Raspbian (RasPi)).
+|JMRI| is a PC based app that runs on Windows, Apple macOS, and Linux (including Raspberry Pi's Raspbian (RasPi)).

 It relies on the |EX-CS| being connected to the PC running |JMRI|, normally by the USB cable.
 (It can be done over WiFi, but is not recommended).
 This means that, even if you setup your |EX-CS| for Wifi you will need to connect it to the PC.
 Don't worry, this will work without having to load the software on the |EX-CS| again.